 Social bookmarking involves searching for, saving, and sharing sites or pages that you find interesting using social bookmarking sites.
 Digg, StumbleUpon, Reddit, and other social bookmarking sites are quite popular today.
 Again, it is important to find sites that are relevant to your niche and promote your content there.
 Being tagged on such sites can lead to a feature on Google SERPs.
 People who make their way to your site from such social bookmarking sites do so because they found you there under topics they are interested in.
 You can also add social bookmarking buttons on your site to make this off-page SEO process simpler.

-Image submissions are another important off-page SEO techniques used today, visual content is the most consumed and popular kind.
-Image submission is to do with submitting the images you use on your site (including infographics) on various image submission or sharing directories/sites.
+Image submissions are another important off-page SEO technique used today, visual content is the most consumed and popular kind.
+Image submission is to do with submitting the images you use on your site (including infographics) on various image submissions or sharing directories/sites.
 Selecting the best image file format, size, description, alt text, etc. also falls under this category.
 Photobucket, Flickr, imgur, etc. are examples of such sites.

 Certain sites like Scribd, SlideShare, etc. accept informative documents in specific formats (like PDF or docx) to help users who are looking for articles on specific subjects.
 Submitting interesting content on relevant, popular topics within your niche in the form of simple, well-formatted documents is a great way of attracting users.
 Branding your content, including a few keywords in it, submitting your content to multiple sites, etc. are other good off-page SEO practices you can observe here.